OpenMath/CDs/README.md

 a `make install` in the `CDs` repository followed by a `git push` in the `OpenMath.github.io` repository suffices.

+# Version History

+This repository contains a fresh copy of the current CDs.
+The development history of the OpenMath CDs has been retained as part of the repository https://github.com/OpenMath/OMSVN (warning there are copies of the CDs in various places).
 <!--  LocalWords:  sts ocd contrib
  -->